gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 <br>
 `6`

-Only when you understand there is no free will, <br>
+Only when you find out there is no free will, <br>
 through both deep meditation and exploration of the scientific method and analysis of its results,<br>
 only then can you notice your thoughts arising from the darkness,<br>
 and willfully begin to steer them.<br>